Maker & Media Commons

 - Hand Embroidery 101 in the Maker Studio with Milena Radzikowska in collaboration with Information Design

 With countless tools and resources, including 3D printers, laser cutters, sewing machines, robotics technology and creative software, the Maker Studio can help you explore new design ideas and concepts to take your projects from simple to stand out.

-Home to an extensive array of immersive technologies, the Experience Lab serves as a research and testing ground for faculty and students interested in exploring the educational potential of VR, XR and 360° cameras in the classroom and beyond.
+Home to an extensive array of immersive technologies, the VR Lab serves as a research and testing ground for faculty and students interested in exploring the educational potential of VR, XR and 360° cameras in the classroom and beyond.